 - Why do we do it.

+We stand for kids, their families, and hospital staff providing care.
 Undergoing medical treatment can often be a scary and isolating experience, especially for young people.
 We believe video games are diverse platform capable of improving the patient experience.
 Our programs aid the healing process by providing entertainment, relief, socialization, and a sense of normalcy to families and patients spending time inside hospitals.

 - We value community.